Shop All

 What if my olive oil looks cloudy, murky or even solid?

-Olive oil can appear cloudy, murky, or even solidify if it's stored in a cold environment, usually below 10°C. This will not impact the taste of the oil.
+Olive oil can appear cloudy, murky, or even solidify if it's stored in a cold environment, usually below 10°C. This will not impact the taste or quality of the oil.
 This naturally occurs in fresh, high quality olive oil.

-This is a natural process caused by the olive oil's fatty acids solidifying at different temperatures, and it doesn't affect the quality of the oil.
+This is a natural process caused by the olive oil's fatty acids solidifying at different temperatures.
 If you find that your olive oil has solidified, simply leave it at room temperature and it will return to its liquid state.